Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria

-The degree polynomial $p$ we defined in Lemma \ref{lem:222} depends on $T.$ In what follows, when we refer to the index $T$, we will also refer to the degree of $p$ although we do not explicitly have $T$ in the notation.
-In the next lemma, we will provide a sufficient condition that holds under \eqref{eq:g23} so that the roots of the polynomial $p$ all lie on the unit circle $\{z \in \mathbb C :|z|=1\}$, which will be crucial for establishing a tight upper bound for \eqref{eq:g23}. \begin{lemma} If $\frac{r}{\sqrt{ \rho(A_T)\beta \hat K}} \leq 1,$ then the roots of the polynomial $p$ defined in Lemma \ref{lem:222} are on the complex unit circle $\{z \in \mathbb C: |z|=1\}$. \end{lemma} \begin{proof} If $\frac{r}{\sqrt{ \rho(A_T)\beta \hat K}}= 1,$ then we have $p(z) = (z^{2T+1}-1)(z-1)$, and thus all the roots of $p$ are on the unit circle.
+The degree {of the polynomial} $p$ we defined in Lemma \ref{lem:222} depends on $T.$ In what follows, when we refer to the index $T$, we will also refer to the degree of $p$ although we do not explicitly have $T$ in the notation.
+In the next lemma, we will provide a sufficient condition that holds under \eqref{eq:g23} so that the roots of the polynomial $p$ all lie on the unit circle $\{z \in \mathbb C :|z|=1\}$, which will be crucial for establishing a tight upper bound for \eqref{eq:g23}. \begin{lemma} If $\frac{r}{\sqrt{ \rho(A_T)\beta \hat K}} \leq 1,$ then the roots of the polynomial $p$ defined in Lemma \ref{lem:222} are on the complex unit circle $\{z \in \mathbb C: |z|=1\}$. \end{lemma} \begin{proof} See Appendix \ref{sect:lem:h24}. \end{proof}